Leonid Toptunov

-Leonid Fedorovych Toptunov (Леонід Федорович Топтунов, Леонид Фёдорович Топтунов; 16 August 1960 – 14 May 1986) was a Soviet engineer who was the senior reactor control chief engineer at the Chernobyl Nuclear Power Plant Reactor Unit 4 on the night of the Chernobyl disaster, 26 April 1986.
+Leonid Fedorovych Toptunov (Леонід Федорович Топтунов, Леонид Фёдорович Топтунов; 16 August 1960 – 14 May 1986) was a Soviet nuclear engineer who was the senior reactor control chief engineer at the Chernobyl Nuclear Power Plant Reactor Unit 4 on the night of the Chernobyl disaster, 26 April 1986.

 Early life

-Leonid Toptunov was born on 16 August 1960 in Mykolaivka, Buryn Raion, Sumy Oblast.
+Leonid Toptunov was born on 16 August 1960 in Mykolaivka, Buryn Raion, Sumy Oblast, Ukraine.
 His father was involved in the Soviet space program and during his childhood, he was surrounded by scientists and engineers.

 In 1983, he graduated from the Obninsk Institute for Nuclear Power Engineering, with a specialist degree in nuclear power plant engineering.

 Chernobyl

 In March 1983, Toptunov began his career at the Chernobyl Nuclear Power Plant.
 During his studies of the reactor documentation, he mentioned to his friend, Sasha Korol, that control rods may, in certain circumstances, accelerate rather than slow the reaction.
 He worked as a unit control engineer and senior reactor control engineer.
+Throughout his position at Chernobyl, Toptunov befriended Aleksandr Akimov, the two would become good friends who would go fishing and engage in other similar recreational activities together.
+Toptunov always desired an older brother, and Akimov provided just that.

-On the night of 26 April 1986, Leonid Toptunov was working in the control room at the reactor control panel, with Aleksandr Akimov.
-Toptunov only had two months' experience in operating the reactor and this was his first shutdown as operator.
+On the night of 26 April 1986, Leonid Toptunov worked in the control room at the reactor control panel, with Aleksandr Akimov.
+Toptunov only had two months' experience in operating the reactor, and this was his first shutdown as operator.
 The operators attempted to perform a rundown test before scheduled routine maintenance, during which reactor 4 exploded.
 In preparation, Anatoly Dyatlov ordered the power to be reduced to 700 MW, as the test plan stipulated.
 However, the reactor stalled unexpectedly during test preparations, dropping to a low 30 MW.
-Raising power after this point put the reactor into a potentially dangerous state, due to Xenon poisoning, as well as design flaws in the reactor unknown to the operators.
-Dyatlov ordered Toptunov and Akimov to raise the power to the requisite 700 MW.
+Raising power after this point put the reactor into a potentially dangerous state, due to xenon poisoning, as well as design flaws in the reactor unknown to the operators.
+Dyatlov ordered Toptunov and Akimov to raise the power to 700 MW.
 Withdrawing a dangerous number of control rods, the operators could only reach 200 MW due to xenon poisoning.
 During the test, Akimov called for the AZ-5 (scram) button to be pressed to shut down the reactor, and Toptunov operated the button.
 Due to a design flaw, the descending control rods momentarily accelerated the nuclear reaction and caused the reactor to explode.